lolpack/mcp-pyrefly-autotype/README.md

 ```

 ### `add_types_to_file`
-Add type annotations to a Python file using Pyrefly.
+Add type annotations to a Python file using Pyrefly (this invokes `pyrefly autotype` under the hood).

 **Parameters:**
 - `file_path` (required): Path to the Python file